Jeff Van Gundy

 Jeffrey William Van Gundy (born January 19, 1962) is an American basketball coach and former commentator who is the lead assistant coach for the Los Angeles Clippers of the National Basketball Association (NBA).
 Van Gundy previously served as head coach in the NBA for the New York Knicks and the Houston Rockets.
-During his tenure with the Knicks, he led the team to the 1999 NBA Finals In which they ultimately fell to the San Antonio Spurs.
+During his tenure with the Knicks, he led the team to the 1999 NBA Finals, where they ultimately fell to the San Antonio Spurs in five games.
 Van Gundy won an NBA championship in 2024 with the Boston Celtics, where he served as a senior consultant in the front office.

 Early life

 Van Gundy was born in Hemet, California, and lived in Martinez, California until 1977.
-His family moved to Brockport, New York while Van Gundy was still in high school, and he attended and played basketball at Brockport High School.
+His family moved to Brockport, New York, while Van Gundy was still in high school, and he attended and played basketball at Brockport High School.

 He is the son of basketball coach Bill Van Gundy, the former head coach at SUNY Brockport and at Genesee Community College, and the younger brother of former NBA coach Stan Van Gundy.

 As a high school point guard, Van Gundy was a two-time All Greater Rochester selection in 1979 and 1980, leading Brockport to the Class AA finals.
 Van Gundy attended Yale University before transferring to Menlo College, and ultimately graduating from New York's Nazareth University in 1985.

 At Nazareth, Van Gundy led the Golden Flyers to an NCAA Division III tournament berth in 1984.
 He remains the Nazareth career leader in free throw percentage, at 86.8%.